 Having an above ground pool doesn’t mean you have fewer design choices.
-Nowadays, there are at least five different types of above ground pools you can choose from.
+Nowadays, you can choose from at least five different types of above ground pools.
 They all have their benefits.

 Steel frames are the most common and have been used for many years now.
-If you’re looking for the most time-tested and trusted design, these are the way to go.
-Steel framed pools are made with a couple of different metals, including zinc, aluminum, and galvanized steel.
+These are the way to go if you’re looking for the most time-tested and trusted design.
+Steel-framed pools are made with a couple of different metals, including zinc, aluminum, and galvanized steel.

 The steel is thin enough to be bent into different designs while remaining sturdy.
 Another advantage that many people appreciate is that a steel pool does not require as much cleaning as concrete or fiberglass pools.
-If properly maintained, you can expect your steel framed pool to last a decent 10 to 20 years.
+You can expect your steel-framed pool to last a decent 10 to 20 years if properly maintained.

 One disadvantage of steel frames is that they are prone to rust.
 However, you can prevent this by using proper maintenance techniques.

 Resin-framed pools have become increasingly popular lately.
 They’re the perfect alternative to steel-framed pools, which are known to fall victim to rust and corrosion.
 While resin is a pricier option than steel, the benefits certainly make up for it.

 The hard plastic can withstand sun damage, warping, and oxidation.
 Perhaps one of the best benefits of a resin pool is that the installation process is fast and simple.
 The lifespan of a resin pool is around 5 to 10 years.